Korea & Japan Encompassed - 16 Days

 • Day 4

 Enjoy a peaceful morning meditation, martial arts practice, and drum and bell ritual before exploring in Gyeongiu.
 On the city tour visit to the UNESCO site of Bulguksa Temple located on the slopes of Mount Toham and admire the national treasures there, such as Dabotap and Seokgatap stone pagodas, Cheongun-gyo, and two gilt-bronze statues of Buddha.
+Enjoy a visit to Yangdong Folk Village, a 500-year-old UNESCO site located in Gyeongju National Park, to get a feel for life during the early Joseon Dynasty.
 Afterwards, experience the oldest surviving astronomical observatory in Asia, Cheomseongdae Observatory, and the surrounding Royal Tombs.
+After a great day in Gyeongju, travel by private bus to Busan.

 • Day 5